Illinois Compiled Statutes

 the Office of the Auditor General.

-The Executive Ethics Commission shall have jurisdiction over all board members and employees of Regional Transit Boards.
+The Executive Ethics Commission shall have jurisdiction over all board members and employees of Regional Transit Boards and all board members and employees of Regional Development Authorities.
 The jurisdiction of the

 Commission is limited to matters arising under this Act, except as provided in subsection (d-5).